Sitges FanPitch Announces the Selected Projects for Its Eleventh Edition

 Directed by William Miller

-When an ancient curse is unleashed, a forgotten tragedy resurfaces.
+When an ancient curse is unleashed, a long-forgotten tragedy resurfaces.
 A family finds themselves haunted by the echoes of a past they never lived.
-To survive, they must uncover the truth before it consumes them completely.
+In order to survive, they must uncover the truth before it consumes them completely.

 La forma animal